-On: When "on" grid displays in workspace.
-Off: When "off" grid does not display in workspace.
-Isometric: Toggles grid from squares to isometric grid.
+On: When "on" the grid displays in the workspace.

+Off: When "off", the grid does not display in the workspace.

 Width: Displays width of item according to chosen unit of measurement.
 Height: Displays height of item according to chosen unit of measurement